xpan11/Arducopter/code_specification.md

 ![New VM](./pics/atp3.png)

-In this loop, the program just do calculation to make sure three 3-dimention-vectors-paramter(target euler angle, target euler rate, target angular velocity) is ready to
+In this if statement, the program just do calculation to make sure three 3-dimention-vectors-paramter(target euler angle, target euler rate, target angular velocity) is ready to

 convert euler angle derivative of derivative of desired attitude into a body-frame angular velocity vector for feed forward.